argoproj/argo-cd/docs/operator-manual/high_availability.md

 ```

 * `ARGOCD_ENABLE_GRPC_TIME_HISTOGRAM` - environment variable that enables collecting RPC performance metrics.
 Enable it if you need to troubleshoot performance issues.
 Note: This metric is expensive to both query and store!

-* `ARGOCD_CLUSTER_CACHE_LIST_PAGE_BUFFER_SIZE` - environment variable controlling the number of pages the controller
-  buffers in memory when performing a list operation against the K8s api server while syncing the cluster cache.
-This
-  is useful when the cluster contains a large number of resources and cluster sync times exceed the default etcd
-  compaction interval timeout.
-In this scenario, when attempting to sync the cluster cache, the application controller
-  may throw an error that the `continue parameter is too old to display a consistent list result`.
-Setting a higher
-  value for this environment variable configures the controller with a larger buffer in which to store pre-fetched
-  pages which are processed asynchronously, increasing the likelihood that all pages have been pulled before the etcd
-  compaction interval timeout expires.
-In the most extreme case, operators can set this value such that
-  `ARGOCD_CLUSTER_CACHE_LIST_PAGE_SIZE * ARGOCD_CLUSTER_CACHE_LIST_PAGE_BUFFER_SIZE` exceeds the largest resource
-  count (grouped by k8s api version, the granule of parallelism for list operations).
-In this case, all resources will
-  be buffered in memory -- no api server request will be blocked by processing.

 **metrics**